Claude Perier: Claude Perier in Paris

 When the Thermidorian Reaction cooled down revolutionary fervor in France, Claude shifted his business activity to Paris, where he took up residence (28 November 1794) at No.341-43 rue Saint-Honoré.
 His eldest son, Augustin, was primed to take over family affairs at Grenoble/Vizille.
-In Paris, Claude made contacts with leading merchant-manufacturers and money-managers, such as Jean Lecouteulx de Canteleu, William Sabatier, Médard Desprez and Jean Perregaux, and also the noted legal advisor, Pierre-Nicolas Berryer.
+In Paris, Claude made contacts with leading merchant-manufacturers and money-managers, such as Jean Lecouteulx de Canteleu, William Sabatier, Médard Desprez and Jean-Frédéric Perregaux, and also the noted legal advisor, Pierre-Nicolas Berryer.
 His first financial coup came in 1795 when he participated in a major loan of 2,418,505 livres to the owners of the Anzin Coal Company in the department of Nord.
 The loan allowed the company to buy back shares in the enterprise that had been nationalized/confiscated by the government of the Convention.
 Claude's investment in the loan was 393,425 livres, payable in assignats.
 In return, he received a large number of the company's coveted shares and (in 1798) a directorship.
 Anzin would be a major client of the Paris bank founded in 1801 by two of Claude's sons, Casimir and Scipion.

 Claude Perier's most notable achievement as a money-manager came in 1799–1800 when he was a founder and became one of the first regents of the Bank of France.
 Claude had associated in 1796 with a group of twenty or so bankers and businessmen to establish a private bank called the Caisse des Comptes Courants.
 This bank, with offices in Paris on the Place des Victoires, was capitalized modestly at 5 million francs and specialized in short-term business loans at 6 per cent interest, but the group aspired to grow the capital base and expand into long-term investments and government finance.
 In brief, these were the financiers who, shortly after the coup d'état of 18 Brumaire (November 9, 1799) established the government of the Consulate, met with the new First Consul, Napoleon Bonaparte, and convinced him to enlarge and transform the Caisse des Comptes Courants into the Bank of France, to be capitalized at 30 million francs.
 They agreed to loan the new government 12 million francs to get the bank started.
 Claude Perier, aided by the lawyer Berryer, drafted the statutes of the bank.
 He was appointed as one of its first fifteen regents.
 Subsequently, he was named a member of Napoleon's Corps Législatif.
 The Bank of France began its operations on February 29, 1800, in the former offices of the Caisse des Comptes Courants at the Hôtel Massiac, Place des Victoires.
 Jean-Frédéric Perregaux was named president of its directing Council of Regents.